diosvo/diosvo/README.md

 🇻🇳 I'm Dios Vo, from the VN and currently live in Ho Chi Minh City.

-💼 I work on all things dev TMA Solutions.
+💼 I work on all things dev at TMA Solutions.

-⚡️ I recently built Boroteam Management - a website for all members of the team to be able to see valuable "things"
+⚡️ I'm building Boroteam Management - a website for all members of the team to be able to see valuable "things"

 🏀 Enjoy playing basketball - 🎽 #5